-Starting from first principles, then, we see that there is no difference in principle between the full use of eminent domain just described and a regulatory taking-between taking full title and taking only uses.
+Starting from first principles, then, we see that there is no difference in principle between the full use of eminent domain as described in scenario four and a regulatory taking as described in scenario three-between taking full title and taking only uses.
 Thus, the oft-heard claim that the Takings Clause requires compensation only for "full" takings will not withstand scrutiny.
 Giving the clause a natural reading, it speaks simply of "private property."
-As Madison wrote (above), "property" denotes all the uses or rights that can rightly be made of a holding.
+As Madison wrote, "property" denotes all the uses or rights that can rightly be made of a holding.
 It does not denote simply the underlying estate.
-In fact, in every area of property law except regulatory takings, we speak of property as being a "bundle of sticks," any one of which can be bought, sold, rented, bequeathed, what have you.
-Yet, to enable government to provide the public with goods "off budget" and thus "on the cheap," takings law has clung to the idea that only if the entire bundle is taken does government have to pay compensation.
+In fact, in every area of property law except regulatory takings, we speak metaphorically of property as a "bundle of sticks" or uses, any one of which can be bought, sold, rented, bequeathed, what have you.
+Yet takings law has clung to the idea that only if the entire bundle is taken does government have to pay compensation, thereby enabling government to provide the public with goods "off budget" and thus "on the cheap."

-That view enables government to extinguish nearly all uses through regulation-and hence to regulate nearly all value out of property-yet escape the compensation requirement because the all-but-empty title remains with the owner.
+That view allows government to extinguish nearly all uses through regulation-and hence to regulate nearly all value out of property-yet escape compensating the owner because he retains the all-but-empty title.
 And it would allow a government to take 90 percent of the value in year one, then come back a year later and take title for a dime on the dollar.
 Not only is that wrong, it is unconstitutional.
 It cannot be what the Takings Clause stands for.
 The principle, rather, is that property is indeed a bundle of sticks, a bundle of rights: take one of those sticks and you take something that belongs to the owner.
 The only question then is how much his loss is worth.

-Thus, when the Court in 1992 in Lucas v.
-South Carolina Coastal Council crafted what is effectively a 100 percent rule, whereby owners are entitled to compensation only if regulations restrict uses to a point where all value is lost, it went about the matter backward.
+Thus, when the Supreme Court in Lucas v.
+South Carolina Coastal Council (1992) crafted what is effectively a 100 percent rule that allows owners compensation only if regulations restrict uses to a point where all value is lost, it went about the matter backward.
 It measured the loss to determine whether there was a taking.
 As a matter of first principle, the Court should have determined first whether there was a taking-whether otherwise legitimate uses were prohibited by the regulation-and only then should it have measured the loss.
 That addresses the principle of the matter.
 It then remains simply to measure the loss in value and hence the compensation that is due.
 In Lucas, since all uses were effectively taken, full compensation was due.
 The place to start, in short, is with the first stick, not the last dollar.
 That is especially so since most regulatory takings take only some uses, thus reducing the value of the property by less than its full value.